Tokyu 5000 series (1954)

 The Tokyu 5000 series (東急5000系, Tōkyū 5000-kei) was an electric multiple unit (EMU) train type operated by the private railway operator Tokyu Corporation in Japan from 1954 until 1986.

 Specifications

 Formations

 The trains were formed as three-car sets, and were later lengthened to up to six cars per trainset.

 Interior

 The interior consisted of longitudinal seating.
 The heat of the resistors could be used to heat the passenger compartments.

 History

 The trains entered service on October 16, 1954.
 A total of 105 cars were built by Tokyu Car from 1954 to 1959.
 Toyoko Line services operated with 5000 series trains ended in March 1980.

 The 5000 series was withdrawn from Meguro Line services in June 1986, and the trains were retired after a farewell run in July 1986.

 New Tokyu 5000 series set 5122 received a green vinyl wrapping livery in September 2017, reminiscent of the original 5000 series' livery.

+Certified to Mechanical Engineering Heritage (Japan) No. 128, in 2025.